From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Monitoring System and Data Corpus

 \begin{enumerate} \item The monitoring system repeatedly queries all zones from each of its remote polling locations.
 These full measurements poll hundreds of zones concurrently, and when finished, the system starts again.
-As the number of DNSSEC zones has increased, the full-corpus polling period has grown from taking days to taking weeks, making the periodicity of polling a varying interval. \item In parallel, it polls the DNS Root zone and all Top-Level Domains (TLDs) once per day, which is $\frac{1}{2}$ the TTL period of those zones. \item Every two days it polls popular DNSSEC-enabled domains seen in the Alexa top one million, the Majestic Million, or the Cisco Umbrella Popularity list. \item In addition to these multiple concurrent corpus polls ((1) - (3) above) the monitoring system's website allows users to poll any zone on-demand. \end{enumerate}
+As the number of DNSSEC zones has increased, the full-corpus polling period has grown from taking days to taking weeks, making the periodicity of polling a varying interval. \item In parallel, it polls the DNS Root zone and all Top-Level Domains (TLDs) once per day, which is half the TTL period of those zones. \item In addition, it polls popular DNSSEC-enabled domains from our top-list collection every two days. \item Finally, the interactive website of the monitoring system allows users to poll any zone on-demand. \end{enumerate}

-Noteworthy, though, is that zones that delegate to others are implicitly queried and measured multiple times beyond when they are specifically scheduled.
+Noteworthy, though, is that zones that delegate to others are implicitly queried and measured multiple times beyond individual schedule.
 For example, the {\tt .com} zone is not only monitored once but its keys and their \emph{usages} are also re-observed for every delegated domain below, in order to assess {\tt NS} and {\tt DS} records.
-So, for example, the root zone is measured over 1,300 times every day (once for every Top-Level Domain polled).
+For example, the root zone is measured over 1,300 times every day, once for every Top-Level Domain polled.
 This greatly increases the frequency of observation, albeit in an aperiodic way.